SpinalHDL/VexRiscv/README.md

 sbt "run-main VexRiscv.GenSmallest"
 ```

+NOTE :
+The VexRiscv could need the unreleased master-head of SpinalHDL.
+If it fail to compile, just get the SpinalHDL repository and do a "sbt publish-local" in it.

 ## Tests
 To run tests (need the verilator simulator), go in the src/test/cpp/regression folder and run :